 ENGLISH LEARNERS (EL)

-Federal law defines a "limited English proficient" (now known as an “English Leaner”) student as a student:
+Federal law defines an “English Learner” as a student who:

-- whose difficulties in speaking, reading, writing, or understanding the English language may be sufficient to deny the individual —
+• is demonstrating difficulties in speaking, reading, writing, or understanding the English language that may be a barrier to successful learning.

 King William County Public Schools (KWCPS) has a Language Instruction Education Program (LIEP) that provides services to English Learners based on his or her grade level and level of English proficiency (as determined by his or her WIDA ACCESS for ELLs® 2.0 overall English Proficiency score or WIDA screener score).
 Students with limited or interrupted formal education (SLIFE) will also receive language and mathematics services to bridge learning gaps.